openstack/governance/README.rst

         can be expressed as a resolution.
-        Those must be named YYYYMMDD-short-name with YYYYMMDD being the proposal date in order to allow basic sorting.
+        Those must be named YYYYMMDD-short-name with YYYYMMDD being the proposal date in order to allow basic sorting. goals/
+        Documentation for OpenStack community-wide goals, organized by release cycle.
+These pages will be updated with project status info over time, and if goals are revised.

 See https://wiki.openstack.org/wiki/Governance/TechnicalCommittee for details.